 Federal law restricts the use of Social Security Administration (SSA) information obtained through computer access or other means to purposes directly connected to the administration of Child Support Enforcement.
 Any agency employee that publishes, discloses, or makes known in any manner confidential SSA information is subject to a civil money penalty of \$10,000 for each such unauthorized publication or disclosure, or a criminal penalty of a fine of not more than \$10,000 or imprisonment of not more than 1 year, or both, for each such unauthorized publication or disclosure.

 Persons Authorized to Disclose Information

-Disclosure of all information, including records of every kind, shall be made only by authorized staff.
+Disclosure of all information, including records of every kind, shall be made only by authorized staff by observing the regulations as set out below.